Emma Wilkinson reports:

 Mr Aftab's survey is one of a number of attempts to capture the feelings and opinions of NHS staff from ethnic minority backgrounds, who are at significantly increased risk of dying from Covid-19.

-It is difficult to get a full picture of the perceptions of all staff, but research from both and the supports Mr Aftab's findings that a significant number still have not received risk assessments and are more likely to feel they are not protected from coronavirus than white colleagues.
+It is difficult to get a full picture of the perceptions of all staff, but research from both ITV News and the British Medical Association supports Mr Aftab's findings that a significant number still have not received risk assessments and are more likely to feel they are not protected from coronavirus than white colleagues.

 This week NHS England wrote a letter to hospitals and other NHS employers saying: